caraml-dev/turing/docs/how-to/create-project.md

 ![](.gitbook/assets/project_members.png)

-    1. Administrators: These users will have full access to your project.
+**Administrators**: These users will have full access to your project.

-    2. Readers: These users will have read-only access to your project.
+**Readers**: These users will have read-only access to your project.

 You can optionally add labels, which are key-value pairs, to your project.
 These labels will be applied to the Kubernetes resources of your project.